 Engage in drug-related activities.
-(RCW 59.20.140).

-If a tenant violates one of these obligations or prohibitions, the landlord may be able to evict you.
+If you violate one of these obligations or prohibitions, the landlord may be able to evict you.

 Prevent damage from standing or moving water.

-Maintain the roads within the park.
+Maintain the roads in the park.

 *See RCW 59.20.130 for the law regarding landlord duties.